Search is available within each FreeWheel product user guide! Click here to learn more.

 • If the exchange does not require a redirect, the user is sent directly to the destination URL.

-• In parallel, a click tracker fires from the Beeswax domain.
+• In parallel, a click tracker fires from the DSP domain.

 • If the exchange requires a redirect, the user is sent directly to the destination URL, while the click tracker fires in parallel, and an additional redirect happens through the exchange.